This section describes how to compile the generated code for C# and VB.NET, which references to add and how to use it in your own projects.

 The .NET Standard one is located in the

-The assembly compiled against .NET Full (.NET 4.5.2) references the ORM Support classes assembly built against .NET Full as well.
+The assembly compiled against .NET Framework (.NET 4.5.2) references the ORM Support classes assembly built against .NET Framework as well.
 The

 The DQE assembly has to be referenced in the generated code project for SelfServicing and the database specific project of Adapter.
 You only need to reference the DQE assembly of the database types which are used in your LLBLGen Pro project: e.g. if your project in the LLBLGen Pro designer targets SQL Server, you only need to reference the SQLServer DQE assembly.